MA Religions and Theology / Course details

 This course is designed to enable you to either take units covering a broad range of religious, theological and philosophical traditions, or concentrate your study in an area that interests you.

-Some of the routes you can take through this degree incorporate Biblical Studies, Jewish Studies, Theology, Philosophy and Ethics, South Asian Studies, and Politics and Gender.
+Some of the routes you can take through this degree incorporate Biblical Studies, Jewish Studies, Theology, Philosophy and Ethics and Politics and Gender.

 We aim to:

 - provide multi-disciplinary curricula informed by the research and scholarly activities of the teaching staff;

 - develop your critical understanding of religion and theology through a range of learning and teaching methods;